 The US clearly stands out as the chart shows: Americans spend far more on health than any other country in the world, yet the life expectancy of the American population is shorter than in other rich countries that spend far less.

-Health insurance costs by US state
+How much does health insurance cost?
+Average health insurance costs by US state

 Health insurance costs vary a lot between states.
 According to a 2019 report by the Commonwealth Fund: